gjh33/SmartStrategies/README.md

 * Default strategy config to remove boilerplate code
 * Automatic Tick Replay support.
 Submits orders to a 1 tick data series when using historical data, but submits to primary data series when using realtime data.

+# Disclaimer

+Use at your own risk.
+It's advised not to use this with real money trades, as it's still very untested and in it's early stages.

 # Setup
 To start using, simply clone this git repository into your `Custom` folder for NinjaTrader 8.
 By default this is in `MyDocuments/NinjaTrader 8/bin/Custom`.
 Then open the ninja script project in visual studio.
 To do this, from the ninja trader script editor, click the button on the top to open visual studio project.